dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 [!code-csharp[Main](../../../samples/core/Modeling/Relationships/FluentAPI/NavigationConfiguration.cs?name=NavigationConfiguration&highlight=7-9)]

+> [!TIP]
+> Non-collection navigations can also be marked as required, see [Required one-to-one dependents](xref:core/modeling/relationships#one-to-one) for more information.

 > [!NOTE]
 > This call cannot be used to create a navigation property.
 It is only used to configure a navigation property which has been previously created by defining a relationship or from a convention.